 This one can be hard for me because I love to space out on the trail but striking up a conversation and listening to my kids talk while hiking always keeps their feet moving and is a great way to bond with your child.

 Related Blog: 12 Tips For Hiking With Kids

 If you only hike occasionally it might be hard for them to learn to adapt.
 If you keep pushing at a reasonable level, your reluctant hiker may end up loving the trail.

 Related Blog: Why I’m Raising My Kids To Be Dirtbags

-Hope this enourages you to get out on the trail with your kids even if they really don’t want to.
-Hiking with your kids is a great way to bond with them and it is so great for their heatlh, fitness, and overall well being.
+Hope this encourages you to get out on the trail with your kids even if they don’t want to.
+Hiking with your kids is a great way to bond with them and it is so great for their health, fitness, and overall well-being.
 Never feel guilty for helping your kids to become the best versions of themselves!